bharath03-a/gcp-dataflow-template-kit/README.md

 - `create_dataflow_project`: Creates a new Dataflow project from the template
 - `health_check`: Checks if the MCP server is running and template is accessible
+- `list_template_files`: List all files in the template directory with folder structure
+- `get_template_file_content`: Get the content of a specific template file from the server's template directory

+## Future Changes

+The following improvements are planned for future releases:

+- **Additional Language Templates**: Adding more templates for Java and Scala to support a broader range of Dataflow use cases
+- **Template Variations**: Providing different variations of templates (e.g., batch vs streaming, simple vs complex architectures) to better suit various project requirements
+- **Secure Authenticated Endpoint**: Implementing authentication for the MCP server endpoint to secure the public deployment and protect against unauthorized access

 ---